Generic name: Pyridostigmine Injection [ peer-id-oh-STIG-meen ]

 - If you have bowel block or trouble passing urine.

-- If your child is a newborn or infant.
+- If the patient is a newborn or infant.
 This medicine has benzyl alcohol in it.
-Benzyl alcohol may cause very bad and sometimes deadly side effects in newborns or infants.
+Benzyl alcohol may cause severe and sometimes deadly side effects in newborns or infants.
 Do not give Regonol (pyridostigmine injection) to a newborn or infant.
-This medicine is not approved for use in children.

 This is not a list of all drugs or health problems that interact with Regonol (pyridostigmine injection).